-The Basin is currently ranked by DWR as a low priority basin suggesting that as a whole, groundwater in the basin is managed sustainably with respect to SGMA.
+The Basin is currently ranked by DWR as a low priority basin.
 The sustainability goal of the OVGA is to monitor and manage the Basin by implementing a groundwater monitoring network and database and by adopting management actions that fairly consider the needs of and protect the groundwater resources for all beneficial users in the Basin.

-The OVGA Board of Directors approved their Guiding Principles and Communication and Engagement plan at the September 10, 2020 Board meeting.
+The OVGA Board of Directors approved their Guiding Principles and Communication and Engagement plan at the September 10, 2020, Board meeting.
 These principles describe commitments and common interests that combined leadership from the OVGA have agreed on as a way to influence current and future compliance with the Sustainable Groundwater Management Act (SGMA).
 The OVGA Joint Exercise of Powers Agreement (JPA) is the legal foundational document for the groundwater sustainability agency (GSA).
 These Guiding Principles are intended to be consistent with and in furtherance of the JPA.
 In the event of a conflict between the JPA and these principles, the JPA takes precedence.

-Furthermore, the OVGA will act in support of the following Mission Statement and Strategies, as adopted by the Board of Directors on January 9, 2020:
+Furthermore, the OVGA will act in support of the following Mission Statement, Strategies, and Principles as adopted by the Board of Directors on January 9, 2020.